 Need travel insurance?

-• Australia has no reciprocal healthcare arrangements with Indonesia, so without comprehensive travel insurance, travellers have to pay for medical treatment in Bali – and some hospitals will ask for payment upfront before treating you.
-Indonesian medical facilities aren’t as sophisticated as Australian hospitals, which means that in the case of a serious illness or accident, a patient may need to be evacuated to Australia – at a cost of tens of thousands of dollars.
+• Australia has no reciprocal healthcare agreements with Indonesia so without comprehensive travel insurance, travellers have to pay for medical treatment in Bali – and some hospitals will ask for payment upfront before treating you.
+Indonesian medical facilities aren’t as sophisticated as Australian hospitals, which means that in the case of a serious illness or accident, a patient may need to be evacuated to Australia at a cost of tens of thousands of dollars.

-• If you rent a car or moped without the requisite licence, your insurer will deny a claim in the case of an accident.
+• If you rent a car or moped without the required licence, your insurer will deny a claim in the case of an accident.

 Phone calls and mobile data

 Before you land, disable data roaming on your phone and don’t answer incoming calls if you want to keep your monthly bill in check.
-If you need to keep in touch with people at home, invest in a prepaid travel SIM card (you can buy your international SIM before you leave Australia) or buy a local prepaid SIM.
+If you need to keep in touch with people at home, invest in a prepaid international travel SIM card, which you can buy before you leave Australia, or buy a local prepaid SIM.
 Remember, this will only work if your phone is not locked to your Australian carrier.

 The main emergency number in Bali is 112.